 Europe has long looked to Greece for its roots.
 Seemingly out of nowhere, nearly three thousand years ago, an epic poem from Homer appears and within just a few centuries, we are in the world of Socrates, Sophocles and Pericles, a world in which there is an outpouring of novel ways of thought.
 It was witness to the birth of the theatre and comedies and tragedies that are still read and performed today for the insights they give us into the human condition.
 It is there that we look for the wellspring of the philosophy and science that remains with us in the names of the very disciplines they have yielded: history, biology, ethics, physics, mathematics, psychology and so on.
 The Greeks bequeathed us art, architecture, poems, myths and gods whose presence can still be felt today everywhere from the palatial houses of England to blockbuster films from Hollywood.
 Ancient Greece was also of course the source of the democratic idea of government that most people aspire to today.
 (Though you may be surprised by just how undemocratic Athenian democracy really was!)
 The study of Greek will also involve you in the study of a beautiful and complex language, mastery of which will sharpen your mind and give you a greater appreciation of your mother tongue.
-Herodotus, historiar Lower sixth In the first year, you will build on the grammar and vocabulary you acquired at GCSE so that you can address increasingly difficult unseen translations and become confident at translating from Latin into English and vice versa.
-You will look at Sophocles' Ajax (lines 1-133, 284-347, 748-783 in Greek).
-The play concerns Ajax's suicide after discovering that that he had slaughtered the cattle of the Greeks and not their army leaders through being in a hallucinatory state.
-You will also look at Thucydides, Histories (Book 6.19 to 6.32 in Greek).
-In this section Thucydides gives his account of the events of the year 416 B.C. and in particular the Athenians' decision to embark on the calamitous Sicilian expedition against Syracuse.
-66 I am bound to tell what I am told. but not in every case to believe it. ??
-Upper sixth In the second year, you will deepen your knowledge of grammar and range of vocabulary through studying a greater quantity of text.
-You continue your study of Ajax (lines 430-582, 646-692, 815-865 in Greek and the rest of the play in English).
-You will also continue Thucydides' Histories (Book 6.47 to 6.50.1 and 6.53 to 6.61 in Greek and 6.8-26 and 42-46 in English).
-You will learn about the progress of the Athenians' Sicilian expedition under their general Nikias.
+Lower sixth In the first year, you will build on the grammar and vocabulary you acquired at GCSE so that you can address increasingly difficult unseen translations and become confident at translating from Latin into English and vice versa.
+You will look at Euripides, Hippolytus (lines 284-361, 391-524, 601-624, 627-633, 638-662, 664-668, 682-731, 885-911, 914-1028, 1030-1035).
+You read about how the punishment meted out by Aphrodite on the young hero Hippolytus, Theseus illegitimate son, who insolently refuses to worship her by making his step-mother lust after him, leads to disastrous consequences for the family.
+You will also look at Herodotus, Histories Book 1 (chapters 1-6, 8-13, 19-22, 29-45).
+This looks at the origin of the long running conflict between Europe and Asia, with the story of Lydian kings Gyges and Alyattes and with the interaction between the Lydian Croesus and the Athenian statesman Solon.
+66 I am bound to tell what I am told, but not in every case to believe it. ?
+Herodotus, historiar Upper sixth In the second year, you will deepen your knowledge of grammar and range of vocabulary through studying a greater quantity of text.
+You continue your study of both Euripides and Herodotus.
 Why study it and what skills does it develop?
 The study of Greek has long been a respected part of an education and it develops a wide range of skills.
 In order to master the complex grammar, you will have to develop a logical mind.
 Alongside learning linguistics, you will be exploring historical, philosophical and literary ideas and making connections between them and the modern world.
 Close analysis of texts will develop a careful eye for detail and an appreciation of literary form.
 Classicists have long been admired for the measured and beautiful powers of oral and written expression such study yields.
 These universally-respected attributes means that Greek works well with any combination of academic subjects.
 What prior knowledge and skills are required?
 An A or A at Greek is desirable with a B as a minimum as the jump from GCSE to A level is considerable.
 You will also need an interest in literature, history and politics.
 How is the course assessed?